-This topic describes the VMware Tanzu Application Service for VMs (TAS for VMs) SSH components for access to deployed app instances.
+This topic tells you about the VMware Tanzu Application Service for VMs (TAS for VMs) SSH components that are used for access to deployed app instances.
 TAS for VMs supports native SSH access to apps and load balancing of SSH sessions with the load balancer for your TAS for VMs deployment.

 For procedural and configuration information about app SSH access, see SSH Overview.

 TAS for VMs SSH includes two central components: an implementation of an SSH proxy server and a lightweight SSH daemon.
 If these components are deployed and configured correctly, they provide a simple and scalable way to access containers apps and other long-running processes (LRPs).

 SSH daemon is a lightweight implementation that is built around the Go SSH library.
 It supports command execution, interactive shells, local port forwarding, and secure copy.
 The daemon is self-contained and has no dependencies on the container root file system.

 The daemon is focused on delivering basic access to app instances in TAS for VMs.
 It is intended to run as an unprivileged process, and interactive shells and commands will run as the daemon user.
 The daemon only supports one authorized key, and it is not intended to support multiple users.

 The daemon is available on a file server and Diego LRPs that want to use it can include a download action to acquire the binary and a run action to start it.
 TAS for VMs apps download the daemon as part of the lifecycle bundle.